-- Use open structure soil that’s rich in organic matter such as algae, plant debris, etc. The organic matter will serve as a food source for dalotia beetle when there is a shortage of pests.
+- Use open structure soil that’s rich in organic matter.
+The organic matter will serve as a food source for dalotia beetle when there is a shortage of pests.

 - Keep soil moist and warm (RH of 60% or more and temp of 20-25C).
 Avoid overwatering as this can create drowning conditions in the soil.

 Dalotia beetles are small, skinny and black with six legs and a short antenna.
 They are strong flyers and can be seen stuck on yellow sticky traps or the walls of the greenhouse if the population is high.
 They are easy to see with the naked eye and can be spotted on growing mediums.
 The larvae are yellow and look like tiny worms.
 Larvae and adults may be monitored by disturbing the growing mediums and watching for movement.
 One easy way to monitor soil populations of both Atheta and Fungus Gnats is by placing a slice of potato on top of a growing medium in different areas of the greenhouse and inspecting the underside of it 24-48 hours later.

 How long till you see results and how often should you be reordering?